 Our Board is made up of:

 Allegra has been for the last 9 years the Managing Director of Carla Zampatti Pty Ltd, an iconic fashion company.
 She started her career at McKinsey & Co, and has worked in the non-profit and public sectors in change management.

-Josie is currently Director of Corporate Communications for Nuplex Industries.
+Josie is currently Head of Investor Relations at ASX Limited.
 Over the past 15 years, Josie has held investor relations and corporate communications roles across a number of industries including financial services, infrastructure and manufacturing.

 Andy is Executive Director of Embark, a charity that assists communities participate in renewable energy projects.
 Prior to Embark, Andy was a Managing Director for UBS, having worked in finance in Zurich, London and Sydney.

 Fred is the Chief Operating Officer of Fetch TV, whose internet protocol television service is distributed by Optus, iiNet and other leading Internet Service Providers.
 Prior to joining Fetch TV, Fred worked as a management consultant with Facilitated Results and McKinsey & Co.